nicolaedanu/gorest-tests/README.md

 > BUG - when trying to update partialy a resource using PUT requests the system should return a error.
 PUT request are used to modify the entire resource
 ### DELETE request - 1 failing test
-Decided to fail the test here as I believe this is a critical requirement
+I decided to fail the test here as I believe this is a critical requirement.
 > Bad practice - in order to save load on the DB the system should first check if the user has access before making a call to DB